idaholab/moose/modules/heat_conduction/doc/content/source/fvbcs/FVFunctorConvectiveHeatFluxBC.md

 # Description

-This boundary condition computes convective heat flux $q'' = H \cdot (T - T_{inf})$, where $H$ is convective heat transfer coefficient,
+This boundary condition computes convective heat flux $q'' = h \cdot (T - T_{inf})$, where $H$ is convective heat transfer coefficient,
 $T$ is the temperature, and $T_{inf}$ is far field temperature.
 Both $H$ and $T_{inf}$ are coupled as functors.
-The domain can be specified as either a fluid or a solid using $is_solid$.
+The domain of the variable can be specified as either a fluid or a solid using $is\_solid$.
 For a solid domain, the equation above is applied.
 For a fluid domain, the negative of the heat flux is applied.
 This allows for easier implementation of a double Robin boundary condition.